NHACP-IF/NHACP-specification/nhacp-specification.md

 using the STORAGE-GET and STORAGE-GET-BLOCK requests is possible.
 The network adapter SHOULD treat such objects as read-only.

+If the length of the URL string is 0, the network adapter MUST interpret the request as a request to open the top-level directory.
+The usual rules for opening directories apply; the client MUST also specify the O_DIRECTORY flag in the request.

 ### STORAGE-GET

 Get data from network adapter storage.